aws/aws-cdk/packages/aws-cdk/README.md

-If you have specific prerequisites not met by the example template, you can [customize it](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html#bootstrapping-customizing) to fit your own situation, by exporting the default one to a file and either deploying it yourself using CloudFormation directly, or by telling the CLI to use a custom template.
+If you have specific prerequisites not met by the example template, you can [customize it](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html#bootstrapping-customizing) to fit your requirements, by exporting the provided one to a file and either deploying it yourself using CloudFormation directly, or by telling the CLI to use a custom template.
 That looks as follows:

 ```console